komefai/PS4Macro/README.md

 ## Command Line Arguments

 As of version 0.5.0, you can pass command line arguments to PS4Macro.exe and override the values in settings.xml.
-This allows you to create multiple shortcuts to PS4Macro.exe and have each of them override the settings when switching between games.
+This also allows you to create multiple shortcuts to PS4Macro.exe and have each of them override the settings when switching between games (recommended for advanced users).

 #### Arguments